Shramana12/Agriculture-Smart-Farming_Week_1/README.md

+Sure 👍 — here is your **full Week 2 write-up with updated Next Step (Week 3)** in simple 1st-year style:

+---

-📊 Week 2: CNN Model Training
+# 📊 Week 2: CNN Model Training

-🚧 Project Status: Week 2 Completed
+🚧 **Project Status:** Week 2 Completed

+---

-🎯 Objective
+## 🎯 Objective

-In this week, We built a basic CNN model to classify plant leaf diseases using images.
+In this week, We built a **basic CNN model** to classify plant leaf diseases using images.

+---

-🧠 Model
+## 🧠 Model

-We created a Custom CNN model using:
+We created a **Custom CNN model** using:

-Conv2D layers
+* Conv2D layers
-MaxPooling layers
+* MaxPooling layers
-Dense layers
+* Dense layers

 Also used:

-Dropout to reduce overfitting
+* Dropout to reduce overfitting

+---

-⚙️ Training
+## ⚙️ Training

-Loss function: categorical_crossentropy
+* Loss function: `categorical_crossentropy`
-Optimizer: Adam
+* Optimizer: Adam
-Model trained on training data
+* Model trained on training data
-Checked performance using validation data
+* Checked performance using validation data

+---

-🛑 Overfitting Control
+## 🛑 Overfitting Control

-To avoid overfitting, I used:
+To avoid overfitting, We used:

-Dropout
+* Dropout
-EarlyStopping
+* EarlyStopping
-ReduceLROnPlateau
+* ReduceLROnPlateau

+---

-📈 Monitoring
+## 📈 Monitoring

-I plotted:
+We plotted:

-Accuracy graph
+* Accuracy graph
-Loss graph
+* Loss graph

 This helped us understand how well the model is learning.

+---

-📊 Observation
+## 📊 Observation

-Model started learning patterns from images
+* Model started learning patterns from images
-Validation accuracy improved slowly
+* Validation accuracy improved slowly
-Some overfitting was controlled using dropout
+* Some overfitting was controlled using dropout

+---

-💡 Conclusion
+## 💡 Conclusion

-In Week 2, We successfully trained a basic CNN model.
+In Week 2, we successfully trained a **basic CNN model**.
 This is our baseline model, and we will improve it in the next weeks.

+---